Combat Boat 90 (CB90) is a fast military assault craft developed by Swedish boat maker Dockstavarvet, a part of Saab.

-The vessel can function as a fast assault and coastal defence boat, a patrol boat or as a special operations support vessel.
-It can also be used for reconnaissance, surveillance and intelligence gathering operations.
+The vessel can function as a fast assault and coastal defence boat, a patrol boat or a special operations support vessel.
+It can also be used for reconnaissance, surveillance and intelligence-gathering operations.

-The ship is designed to offer sea-keeping, speed, efficiency and safety in different operating conditions.
+The CB90 ship was designed to offer seakeeping, speed, efficiency and safety in different operating conditions.
 Constructed from aluminium, CB90 is lightweight with an overall length of 14.9m.
-The ship has a displacement of 18t, 3.85m maximum beam and a shallow draught.
+The ship has a displacement of 18t, with a 3.85m maximum beam and shallow draught.
 It has a typical chine hull configuration with reverse sheer and a narrow landing ramp at the front with one-man capacity.

 The vessel can accommodate 21 fully armed soldiers and load up to 4.5t of cargo.
 A splinter protected wheelhouse module accommodates two operator seats and a middle jump seat within a compact aircraft-style cockpit.

-The jump seat can swing into and out of place.
-Immediately below the cockpit, is a bulkhead that is divided by a passageway extending to a bow ramp landing area.
-The unique drop bow system allows rapid deployment of troops and quick extraction of casualties ashore.
+The jump seat can swing in and out of place.
+Immediately below the cockpit is a bulkhead that is divided by a passageway, extending to a bow ramp landing area.
+The unique drop bow system enables rapid deployment of troops and quick extraction of casualties ashore.

-The CB90 HEX is a hybrid between the CB90 H and the CB90N, referred to as the Stridsbåt 90N (SB90N) by the Norwegian navy.
-The CB90 HEX has been customised for the Royal Malaysian Navy, Mexican Navy, the Royal Swedish Navy (RSwN) Amphibious Corps and the Hellenic Coast Guard.
+The CB90 HEX is a hybrid between the CB90 H and the CB90N, referred to as the Stridsbåt 90N (SB90N) by the Norwegian Navy.
+The CB90 HEX was customised for the Royal Malaysian Navy, Mexican Navy, the Royal Swedish Navy (RSwN) Amphibious Corps, and the Hellenic Coast Guard.

-The vehicle is armed with three browning M2HB machine guns.
-A 12.7mm machine gun (or a 40mm grenade launcher) is fixed on a ring mount aft of the wheelhouse.
+The CB90 fast military assault craft is armed with three browning M2HB machine guns.
+A 12.7mm machine gun (or a 40mm grenade launcher) is fixed on a ring-mount aft of the wheelhouse.

-This can be replaced with remote controlled, stabilised weapons for the ring mount gun position.
+It can be replaced with remote-controlled, stabilised weapons for the ring-mount gun position.
 The twin 12.7mm is installed in front of the helmsman’s position in traverse.

 The boat is also mounted with one Mk 19 grenade launcher and a modified Hellfire-type RBS 17 SSM system.
 Four 2.8t naval mines or six depth charges can also be carried.

-The CB90 is powered by two 600kW diesel engines that can cruise at speeds of up to 45kt with high manoeuvrability in shallow coastal waters.
-The non-military patrol craft version of the ship can be equipped with two 550kW diesels engines, providing maximum speeds of up to 45kt.
+The CB90 is powered by two 600kW diesel engines that can cruise at speeds of up to 45k with high manoeuvrability in shallow coastal waters.
+The non-military patrol craft version of the ship can be equipped with two 550kW diesel engines, providing maximum speeds of up to 45k.

 The vessel has two Kamewa FF water jets that are partially ducted.
 This feature of the water jets, along with the underwater control surfaces, allows the vessel to take extremely sharp turns even at high speeds.
-The maximum range is 440km at 20 kts (37km/h) speed.
-Even on unprepared beaches, the boat is fully equipped to carry out forceful landing.
+The maximum range is 440km at 20k (37km/h) speed.
+Even on unprepared beaches, the boat is fully equipped to carry out forceful landings.